fbpx/docs/en-US/fbpx/run.md

 Under the hood `chix-flow` is using the [debug](https://www.npmjs.com/package/debug) package.
 Which makes it possible to select what kind of debug messages you want to see.

-Currently the following namespaces are available:
+Some of the more common namespaces are:

 - chix:io
 - chix:inputPort